 Anatomie und Flugbiologie

 der Vögel, published 1968.
 At the pages 136 to 168 it contains

 Demonstration of the animal flight on the basis of bird models

+and flapping flight gadgets.
 Regrettably the book is not available today.

 Herzog has also played an important part in the design of the permanent exhibition

 Flight in nature in the Deutsches Museum in Munich.

 Show-case in the Deutsches Museum